 - from Caen, Cherbourg, and Le Havre, Normandy and St. Malo, Brittany to Portsmouth

-- Condor Ferries ,from St. Malo to Poole and Cherbourg to Portsmouth, cross with connections on the Channel Islands of Jersey and Guersey.
+Condor Ferries, from St. Malo to Poole and Cherbourg to Portsmouth, cross with connections on the Channel Islands of Jersey and Guernsey.